TW-Japan/SP-2025-accommodation-flights/README.md

-# 🏨✈️ Japan Accommodation \& Flights Guide 2025
+# 🏨✈️ Japan – Steph and Sister's Accommodation \& Flights (May 2025)

 This repository contains a mobile-friendly, collapsible guide for managing accommodation and flight details for your Japan trip.
 It provides a clear breakdown of bookings, room types, hotel contacts, flight times, and airline links — all structured for easy access on both desktop and mobile.